 Albus all but came out and told us so.

-Even dismissing most of the (totally unconvincing) information pasted on in DHs, we still are stuck with a number of anomalies to juggle in our information regarding the subject.
-However:
+Even dismissing most of the (totally unconvincing) information that was pasted on in DHs, we still are stuck with a number of anomalies to juggle regarding the subject.

-It should be noted that in neither Cedric’s nor Albus’s deaths was the “rushing sound” present that Harry was aware of in the death of the spider in Moody’s class, or in the death-in-a-dream/vision of Frank Bryce.
-That both of these deaths took place out of doors while the spider and Frank Bryce were killed in an enclosed space could have been relevant.
+It should be noted that in neither Cedric’s nor Albus’s deaths was any “rushing sound” present such as the one that Harry was aware of in the death of the spider in Moody’s class, or in the death-in-a-dream/vision of Frank Bryce.
+That both Cedric and Albus’s deaths took place out of doors while the spider and Frank Bryce were killed in an enclosed space might have been relevant.

 On the other hand, such a rushing sound was present when Harry was attacked by a dementor in Little Whinging.
-Which was also out of doors.
-The sound was also noted in the memory which was replayed when he was confronted by the dementor on the Hogwarts Express in Year 3.
+Which was in the open.
+That sound was also noted in the memory which was replayed when he was confronted by the dementor on the Hogwarts Express in Year 3.
 That confrontation was in an enclosed space.

 At present we have no context which would make it clear whether the rushing sound is a relevant piece of data for our reasoning or a case of Rowling striking poses to make things sound more “dramatic”, and has been simply allowed to fall through the cracks.

-Although the fact that there was clearly NO Horcrux created from the death of the spider, might possibly count against the likelihood that one was created from the death of Frank Bryce, as well, even though we did not actually hear the incantation used to murder Bryce.
-(Rowling has changed her mind ex-cathedra regarding the murder of Frank Bryce as having been used to create the Nagini Horcrux.
+Although the fact that there was clearly NO Horcrux created from the death of the spider, should count against the likelihood of Albus’s claim that one was created from the murder of Frank Bryce, as well, even though we did not actually hear the incantation used to murder Bryce.
+(Rowling has since changed her mind ex-cathedra regarding the murder of Frank Bryce as having been used to create the Nagini Horcrux.
 The correction was not incorporated into the books however.
 In canon, bogus as it is, it still stands.
 For the record; Rowling’s statement that it was Bertha Jorkins’s death that created the Nagini Horcrux is far more likely, although problematic for other reasons.)

-Another anomaly we have to juggle is the issue that when whatever the spell was rebounded, Tom’s body was completely destroyed.
+Another anomaly we have to juggle is the issue that when whatever the spell was that rebounded, Tom’s body was completely destroyed by it.
 There was no body left at the scene of the attempted murder.
 The Dark Lord did not merely die, he disappeared.

 And the wall blew out.
 AK might damage inanimate objects when it hits them by mistake, but it doesn’t typically cause explosions.

-And there was no record in the Priori Incantatum “log” from Tom’s wand of a curse that failed.
+And there was no record in the Priori Incantatum “log” from Tom’s wand in GoF of a curse that failed.